Megabytemb/megabytemb.github.io/_posts/2016-02-15-Make-the-internet-better.markdown

 Lets look at an example.

-[Barbara Dunkelman](https://twitter.com/bdunkelman) is the Social Media and Community Manager at Rooster Teeth.
+[Barbara Dunkelman][1] is the Social Media and Community Manager at Rooster Teeth.
 Understandably, Barbara would have to access multiple Twitter accounts.
-Rooster Teeth, Funhaus, Achievement Hunter, and her own personal one, Just to name a few.
+[Rooster Teeth][2], [Funhaus][3], [Achievement Hunter][4], and her own [personal][1] one, Just to name a few.
 Every Twitter account has its own email address, Username, and Password.

 Now, I can't comment on how Barbara might handle this, but I know Twitter doesn't natively support multiple accounts.
 So you would have to log into each account separately.